Updated on September 1, 3:27 p.m. (GMT+8): Added more actors to the cast, including the narrator, Gold Roger, and more.

-It’s official — we’re getting a One Piece live-action series soon, and it will be produced by Netflix.
-The show will feature the young and talented cast of actors to play the members of the beloved Straw Hat Pirates.
+It’s official — we now have a One Piece live-action series, and it is produced by Netflix.
+The show features a young and talented cast of actors to play the beloved Straw Hat Pirates members.

 One Piece is one of the most popular anime shows in the world, not to mention one of the longest-running anime series with 1,000 episodes.
 It revolves around the journey of Monkey D. Luffy and his crew, the Straw Hat pirates, in search of the treasure called One Piece.